ctoec/ece-reporter-support/docs/update-from-a-file.markdown

 - Age group
 - Enrollment start date

-In the SECOND of those two rows, make sure that the following columns for funding match the information in ECE Reporter:
+In the FIRST of those two rows, make sure that the following columns for funding match the information in ECE Reporter:
 - Funding type
 - Space type
 - First funding period